 The first signs of profound changes affecting Minnesang occurred around 1200 with the appearance of great poet Minnesänger such as Walther von der Vogelweide, who went far beyond the artificial conventions with which the Minnesang had been governed by introducing an element of practical realism, both in his love poetry and in his Sprüche.

-He wrote a great many philosophical and political Sprüche that reflected prevailing conditions of the Reich and the church.
+He wrote many philosophical and political Sprüche that reflected prevailing conditions of the Reich and the church.
 They contained satire and humor, frequently attacking high ranking persons.

 The Minnesang was meant to be sung but the melodies were not well documented and mostly only lyrics are left.
 With the exception of the Palaestinasong.